huynguy-db/arcion-docs/content/docs/target-setup/mySQL.md

       - *`PASSWORD`*: the password associated with *`USERNAME`*

       ### Connect using SSL
-      If you use SSL for connection, you don't need to provide the `host`, `port`, `username`, and `password` parameters separately like the preceeding sample.
+      If you use SSL for connection, you don't need to provide the `host`, `port`, `username`, and `password` parameters separately like the preceding sample.
 Rather, specify a single connection URL that connects to the MySQL server containing the necessary credentials.
 You can specify this URL with the `url` parameter in the connection configuration file.

       The connection URL has the following syntax: